csirtfoundry/BulkWhois/README.txt

 present, but will add in support once this becomes available.

 So, it's up to the caller to convert hostnames to IP addresses first.
-Anything which isn't an IPv4 address is dropped by before sending to the whois server.
+Anything which isn't an IPv4 address generates a warning and is dropped before sending to the whois server.

 Usage::